How to Properly Sanitize Office Desks and Shared Workspaces

 Daily High-Touch Surface Sanitation

-• Disinfect frequently used surfaces such as desks, keyboards, door handles, phones, and shared equipment at the start and end of each workday.
+• sanitize frequently used surfaces such as desks, keyboards, door handles, phones, and shared equipment at the start and end of each workday.

 • Provide disinfectant wipes and sprays at workstations to encourage employees to clean their own spaces.